relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 **We Offer Consulting services see: http://BayesAnalytic.com/contact**

-Also includes TensorFlow implementation of classifiers using the same data to compare the run-time performance and classification accuracy.
+The library includes TensorFlow Deep Learning implementation of classifiers using the same data to compare the run-time performance combined with classification recall and accuracy.
+###Quantized Classifier###

-My design for Quantized classifiers was inspired by design elements in KNN, Bayesian and SVM engines.
+The design for Quantized classifiers was inspired by design elements in KNN, Bayesian and SVM engines.
-A key design goal was a faster mechanism to identify similarity for a given feature.
+A key design goal was a faster mechanism to identify similarity for a given feature while providing very fast classification using moderate hardware resources.

-  In KNN we find similar records for a given feature by finding those with the most similar value which works but consumes a lot of space and run-time.
+  In KNN we find similar records for a given feature by finding those with the most similar value.
+This works but consumes a lot of space and run-time.
 In Quantized approach we look at the range of data and attempt to group data based on similar values.
 EG: if a given